xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes.md

         {% note info %}
         To choose a proper attribute value type for your attribute refer to the guides from {% link "Attribute Value Field Types" ref_5qw116xV %}.
         {% endnote %}
 5. Click **Next**.
 The attribute should be saved.

     Now the popup is expanded so you can add/edit the values for this attribute:
     ![pc-attr-add-attribute-4.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-add-attribute-4.png)
-6. Click **Add value** to configure the attribute values depending on the chosen {% link "attribute value field type" ref_5qw116xV %}.
+6. Click **New value** to configure the attribute values depending on the chosen {% link "attribute value field type" ref_5qw116xV %}.
 Add as many attribute values as you need.

     The screen below demonstrates adding a plain field value:
     ![pc-attr-add-attribute-5.png]({{site.baseurl}}/attachments/ref_kEKoAxJB/pc-attr-add-attribute-5.png)